20centgirassol/test/README.md

 # Simple Phaser Terraria-like Game

 This is a minimal example of a game built with [Phaser 3](https://phaser.io/).
-It demonstrates a very basic terrain-building mechanic with a simple inventory.
+It demonstrates a basic terrain-building mechanic with a simple inventory system that tracks block quantities.

 ## Features

-- Click to place blocks on a grid.
+- Left click to place blocks on a grid.
+- Right click to remove blocks and return them to your inventory.
-- Press **Q** to cycle through block types.
+- Press **I** to open the inventory and choose the block type.
-- Inventory shows the selected block.
+- Inventory displays how many blocks of each type you have left.
+- The player now collides with blocks you place.

 ## Setup